markkvba/bip-framework/bip-framework-test-lib/README.md

 BaseStepDef: Base class for all the step definition.

-BaseStepDefHandler: Handler object that extends BaseStepDef to handle rest based api call.
+BaseStepDefHandler: Handler object that extends BaseStepDef to handle rest based API call.
 Step definition class inject this object thru constructor.

 **gov.va.bip.framework.test.service**:

 RestConfigService: Loads the config file that has all the config related to reference services.

 BearerTokenService: It Fetches token from the token API.
-The token will be used as a header while invoking actual endpoints.
+The token will be used as a header while invoking actual end points.

 **gov.va.bip.framework.test.util**: